tunckasik/Phonebook-AWS-RDS-Terraform/README.md

 - `outputs.tf`: This file contains the output values that are displayed after running terraform apply.
 - `provider.tf`: This file contains the provider configuration for AWS.
 - `sec-gr.tf`: This file contains the security group rules for the EC2 instances.
+ ## Notes

+ Application needs the endpoint of the `dbserver`.
+We are using Terraform to create a file on GitHub and reading the `dbserver endpoint` from this file within the application.
+We are providing the `repo name` to the `user-data.sh` file dynamically.